-Tunnelling present challenges not found in other forms of construction.
+Tunnelling presents challenges not found in other forms of construction.
 Analysis of uncertainty in tunnelling schedules may require a different approach from that used for the analysis of a process plant construction, for instance.
 In some situations, existing schedule modelling tools lack the means to represent particular features of tunnelling developments.
 However, these can be addressed, with appropriate expertise, using two modelling tools and exchanging information between them.

 Background and objectives